PulseTile/PulseTile-RA-Lerna/README.md

 $ cd {myProjectName}
 ```

-- Copy `public/` directory from any other project version.
-It includes all required fonts, icons, favicon and `index.html` file.
+- Copy `public/` directory from any other project version (including all required fonts, icons, favicon and `index.html` file).

 - Create `package.json` file inside `{myProjectName}` directory.
-You can copy `package.json` file from any other project version, but after this you should set `name` of new one:
+You can copy `package.json` file from any other project version, but after this you should set `name` of your project:

 ```
 // projects/{myProjectName}/package.json